k-seth/ClanRecruiting/README.md

 1. Navigate to the ClanRecruitment folder using the File Explorer
 2. Double click "run.bat"
-3. Go to "localhost:3030"
+   * This will start the server and launch the web page with your default browser
-4. If you have never run the program click "Setup Data"
+3. If you have never run the program click "Setup Data"
    * This will get the current clan rosters from Wargaming.
-5. Every couple of hours, click "Find Players" to run a check and update the data
+4. Every couple of hours, click "Find Players" to run a check and update the data

 #### Linux

 1. Using the terminal, navigate to the ClanRecruiting directory
 2. Enter "sh run.sh"
 3. Go to "localhost:3030"
 4. If you have never run the program click "Setup Data"
    * This will get the current clan rosters from Wargaming.
 5. Every couple of hours, click "Find Players" to run a check and update the data